nvlbg/game/README.md

 `$ npm install -g grunt-cli`

 This will not only install it, but it will be installed globally, so you can use it in other projects as well.
-For more information visit [gruntjs] or [gruntjs repo]
+For more information visit [gruntjs homepage] or [gruntjs repository]

 Now you can build the project with: